 Literature and Education (Literary Studies)

-Literature in an educational language
+Literature in an educational context

 For centuries, literature has played – and continues to play – an important role in our understanding of what it means to be educated: literature is often associated with intellectual training and skills, Bildung, and (global) citizenship.
 The programme Literature and Education focuses on the practical and conceptual ties between literature and education by addressing questions such as: How does one ‘teach’ literature?
 What is it that literature teaches us?
 And how can literature be used in the educational system?